aporeto-inc/gaia/doc/documentation.md

 ### PingResult

-Post a new pu pingresult.
+Represents the results of a ping request.

 #### Relations